unnatidabhade22/CEI-Internship-Tasks/Week-1-Shopping-Analysis/README.md

 ## Internship Week 1 Assignment

-This project was completed as part of my first week internship assignment.
-The objective of this project was to learn the basics of Python, data analysis, and data cleaning using the Pandas library.
+This project was completed as part of my Week 1 internship assignment.
+The main objective of this project was to learn the fundamentals of Python programming, data exploration, data cleaning, and basic data analysis using the Pandas library.

 ---

 ## Project Objective

-The main goal of this project was to:
+The goals of this project were to:

-* Load and explore a shopping dataset
+* Load and analyze a shopping dataset
 * Understand dataset structure and data types
-* Handle missing values
+* Identify and handle missing values
 * Remove duplicate records
 * Perform basic data operations
-* Create new derived columns
+* Create new derived columns for analysis
-* Visualize data using charts
+* Generate visualizations for better insights
-* Export the cleaned dataset
+* Export the cleaned dataset for further use

 ---

-## Dataset Used
+## Dataset Information

-Dataset Name: **Shopping Dataset**
+**Dataset Used:** Shopping Dataset

 The dataset contains product-related information such as:

-* Product title
+* Product titles
-* Ratings
+* Ratings and reviews
-* Prices
+* Initial and final prices
 * Discounts
-* Categories
+* Product categories
 * Seller details
 * Product descriptions

 ---

-## Libraries Used
+## Technologies and Libraries Used

-The following Python libraries were used in this project:
+The following Python libraries were used during the project:

 * Pandas
 * NumPy
 * Matplotlib
 * Seaborn
+* Jupyter Notebook

 ---